Wednesday, September 17, 2025

 Joseph YoderJoseph Yoder – President

 Joseph (Joe) Yoder (agilist, computer scientist, speaker, and pattern author) is the founder and principal of The Refactory, a company focused on software architecture, design, implementation, consulting, and mentoring on all facets of software development.
 Joe has presented many tutorials and talks, arranged workshops, given keynotes, and helped organize leading international agile and technical conferences.
 He is best known as an author of the Big Ball of Mud pattern, which illuminates many fallacies in software architecture.
-Joe teaches and mentors developers on Agile and lean practices, architecture, building flexible systems, clean design, patterns, refactoring, and testing.

 Mary Lynn MannsMary Lynn Manns – Vice-President / Secretary